yodairish/css-guide/README.md

     $color-primary: #673ab7;
     ```

-  - Use 3 letter notation where possible
+  - Use 3 letter notation where possible.

     ```scss
     // bad